Arts of Glass can be seen at the National Centre of Craft and Design until 20th of January 2019.

 Read more about the approach and research made by the curators here

-I am delighted to announce that I have recently received a Creative Wales Award.
+I am delighted to announce that I have received a Creative Wales Award, funded by the Arts Council of Wales.
 My project is split into three strands of research and exploration, focusing on materiality, architecture and design.
 It will give me the opportunity to look at scale and limitations and research possible large-scale collaborations.
 Exciting times ahead!

 I have a series of photographs included in an exhibition in Plas Glyn-y Weddw, Pwllheli, responding to the extraordinary life and work of the writer Jan Morris as she celebrates her 90th birthday.
 It will run from October 15th - December 24th 2016.